klleung72781/fintech_project_2/README.md

+## Installation

+Installation
+npm install --save react-stockcharts

+npm install -g wscat

+pip install bta-lib

 ## Introduction

 ### General
 Group Two started this project with the ambition to construct a software service that leverages the knowledge acquired thus far in the Columbia FinTech Boot Camp.
 A complete trading system based on the lessons would fortify the understanding of the material from the modules and lead Group Two to exciting new opportunities for composing high-value products.
 Group Two aims to compose a profitable trading system using the lessons learned on leveraging application programming interfaces (APIs), statistical models, technical analysis indicators, and artificial intelligence.
 The introduction discusses in broad terms the components in building such a system.
 Each component will receive a summary in this introduction.
 The introduction aims to provide an understanding to the reader in terms of the general approach.
 For data (closing prices) and execution, Group Two used real-time data from an API.
 In terms of technical analysis and signals, Group Two aimed to compose buy-hold-sell signals (Bollinger Bands, etc.) from indicators.
 Then, Group Two placed these signals through statistical models (RNN, etc.).
 This system requires several components for modeling.
 One component consists of leveraging the alpaca.com API for real-time information.
-Another component consists of composing ARMA, ARIMA, and GARCH statistical models for the price of TESLA stock.
+Another component consists of composing autoregressive moving average (ARMA), autoregressive integrated moving average (ARIMA), and generalized autoregressive conditional heteroskedasticity (GARCH) statistical models for the price of TESLA stock.
+Furthermore, another component consists of coding the existing technical analysis indicators: Bollinger Band, Exponential Weighted Moving Average (EWM), Volatility Indicator.
 Yet another component consists of coding technical analysis indicators such as EWM, Bollinger Bands, and the volatility index for composing buy-hold-sell signals for TESLA stock.
-One other component consists of taking transcripts of TESLA meetings and tweets by the TESLA CEO, Elon Musk, leveraging Natural Language Processing (NLP) and VADER, and forming an additional buy-hold-sell signal.
+One other component consists of taking transcripts of TESLA meetings and tweets by the TESLA CEO, Elon Musk, leveraging Natural Language Processing (NLP) and Valence Aware Dictionary sEntiment Reasoning (VADER), and forming an additional buy-hold-sell signal.
 Yet another component consists of making a signal from Google Trends.
-Another component consists of taking all of the buy-hold-sell signals and placing them through an RNN.
-Yet another component consists of taking all of the buy-hold-sell signals and placing them through an LSTM.
+Another component consists of taking all of the buy-hold-sell signals and placing them through a recurrent neural network (RNN).
+Yet another component consists of taking all of the buy-hold-sell signals and placing them through a long short term memory (LSTM) model.

 #### API
 Group Two used the alpaca.com API for stock prices and for the trading interface(https://alpaca.markets).
 One source that Group Two used to leverage this site was https://www.youtube.com/watch?v=9R7pCh4yCm8&t=627s.
 Another source that Group Two leveraged was https://youtu.be/GsGeLHTOGAg.
 Group Two also registered at https://polygon.io.
 Furthermore, in terms of the establishment of dataframes and data cleaning, Group Two used the resources from https://github.com/rrag/react-stockcharts https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DatetimeIndex.dayofweek.html.